 In March 2019 Bloomsbury will publish my book Socrates in Love: The Making of a Philosopher.

 The facts recounted above about Socrates’ life are readily available to historians, even if their cumulative implications have not been given due weight.
-What has hitherto gone unrecognized is that, when Socrates says in Plato’s Symposium that “as a young man I learned all about love from a clever woman”, we are being told a biographical truth.
+What has hitherto gone unrecognized is that, when Socrates says in Plato’s Symposium that “long ago [i.e. as a young man] I learned all about love from a clever woman”, we are being told a biographical truth.
 The woman is given the name ‘Diotima’, and she has long been supposed a fictional character.
 But renewed scrutiny of the text of Symposium and of relevant historical evidence points to ‘Diotima’ being Plato’s disguise for a real woman: Aspasia of Miletus.

 The notions attributed in Symposium to ‘Diotima’ are central to the philosophy as well as to the way of life that Socrates was to espouse: that the physical realm can and should be put aside in favour of higher ideals; that the education of the soul, not the gratification of the body, is love’s paramount duty; that we need to define our terms before we can hope to know what they entail in practice; and that the particular should be subordinated to the general, the transient to the permanent, and the worldly to the ideal.
 Her thinking, no less than what Socrates and his successors were to make of it, should therefore be acknowledged as lying at the very root of the Western philosophical tradition.

-Unravelling Diotima’s identity makes for a historically explosive conclusion.
+Unravelling the identity of ‘Diotima’ makes for a historically momentous conclusion.
 In retrospect, however, the identification is so obvious that its failure to be seen clearly up to now can only be attributed to conscious or unconscious prejudices about the status and intellectual capacities of women throughout the ages.
-The time has come to restore one of the undoubted founders of European philosophical thought to her true status as the woman who, through her contribution to Socrates’ thought and therefore that of his successors, may now be recognised as key to the two-millennia old legacy of Western philosophy.
+The time has come to restore Aspasia to her true status as the woman who, through her contribution to Socrates’ thought and therefore that of his successors, may now be recognised as key to the two-millennia old legacy of Western philosophy.